kontent-ai/kontent-ai-migration-toolkit/README.md

 > should first create a testing environment and run the script there to make sure everything works as you intended to.

 > [!NOTE]
-> When importing it is essential that the target project structure (e.g. `Content types`, `Taxonomies`, `Collections`,
+> When importing it is essential that the target project structure (i.e. `Content types`, `Taxonomies`, `Collections`,
-> `Workflows`...) are consistent with the ones defined in source environment.
-Any inconsistency in data such as
+> `Workflows`, `languages`...) are consistent with the ones defined in source environment.
+Any inconsistency in data
-> referencing inexistent taxonomy term, incorrect element type and other inconsistencies may cause import to fail.
+> such as referencing inexistent taxonomy term, incorrect element type and other inconsistencies may cause import to
+> fail.

 ## How are content items & language variants imported?

 The Migration Toolkit creates content items that are not present in target project.
-If the content item exists in target project (based on item's `codename`) the item will be updated instead.
-The workflow of imported language variant will be set according to `workflow_step` and `workflow` fields.
+If the content item exists in target project (based on item's `codename`) the item will be updated.
+The workflow will be set according to `workflow_step` and `workflow` fields.

 You can run `kontent-ai-migration-toolkit` many times over without being worried that identical content items will be created multiple times.